LinkedIn – Is anyone out there?

 - LinkedIn is an excellent platform to sell – ideas, thoughts, yourself or your business.

-So have a look at your LinkedIn profile and check if it’s doing the job you want it to do.
+Take a look at your LinkedIn profile and check if it's doing the job you want it to do.